 - Can be made in a slow cooker.Just sautee the veggies and add them to the slow cooker with the rest of the ingredients and cook on high for 4 hours.
 (I recommend cooking and adding the noodles separately to prevent them from getting soggy.)

 - High in protein and fiber.
 One serving of this soup is packed with 9 grams of fiber and 15 grams of protein to keep you feeling full!

 - Freezer-friendly.
 This soup freezes well so you can make a double batch and freeze half for a busy day.

 Minestrone soup is an Italian soup made with vegetables, pasta and a tomato base.
 The vegetables can vary from recipe to recipe, though there is generally always beans.
 In this recipe we have:

 - Vegetable broth

 Stir everything together then add the crushed tomatoes and the broth.
-I recommend using a good quality Italian brand of crushed tomatoes.
-This will make sure you’re soup has great flavour.
+I recommend using a good-quality Italian brand of crushed tomatoes.
+This will make sure you’re soup has a great flavour.

 Bring the broth to a boil then cover and let simmer for 15 minutes.
-Then we can add the beans and kale. *I don’t add the pasta until the dish is ready to serve, otherwise I find the noodles become soggy in the soup.
+Then it’s time to add the beans and kale.

-- Be patience when sauteeing the veggies.
+- Be patient when sauteeing the veggies.
 This helps to build up the flavour in the soup, so don’t rush or skip this step.